Where to Stay in Berlin - A Local’s Neighborhood Guide

 Just to the west across the river from Friedrichshain and immediately south of Mitte, Kreuzberg is the former beating heart of inner-city West Berlin and a center of the punk and counterculture scene that emerged in the 1970’s and 1980’s.

-Largely considered one of the coolest districts in the city, it’s awash with a heady mix of Turks, Arabs, and other Middle Eastern communities that were invited to move and work here in the 1960’s, a number of grown-up anarchists and squatters who lived here in its Cold War heyday, and more recently, an influx of hipsters and creatives starting in the 2000’s when the rents were still fairly reasonable.
+It was once a working class and fairly neglected area that was home to a heady mix of Turks, Arabs, and other Middle Eastern communities that were invited to move and work here in the 1960’s, anarchists and squatters who settled during the heyday of the Cold War, and then lots of hipsters and creatives who moved in in the early 2000s.

-Although it has gentrified in recent years (basically everywhere in Berlin has), the district’s easy accessibility to the center via bus and metro and its long-standing reputation as an edgy party district have kept it lively and exciting - especially the eastern part, which used to butt right up against the Berlin Wall and remains synonymous with urban grittiness, street art, and indie concert venues and clubs.
+Despite retaining very little of its grungy and immigrant origins, the district’s easy accessibility to the center via bus and metro and its long-standing reputation as an edgy party district have kept it interesting and exciting - especially the eastern part, which used to butt right up against the Berlin Wall and remains synonymous with urban grittiness, street art, and indie concert venues and clubs.
+It's youthful and always lively.

 Staying around here - probably in a rental apartment as the hotels in this district are a bit scattered - will put you in easy distance of a few very interesting places:

-Kottbusser Tor, or as some locals call it, Little Istanbul, which still has a slightly rough and sometimes even dangerous vibe at night; nearby Oranienstraße, where bars and art galleries rub shoulders with lively eateries and music venues; and the gritty but much-loved Görlitzer Park, which has a slightly seedy atmosphere due to the presence of drug dealers.
+Kottbusser Tor, or as some locals call it, Little Istanbul, which still has a slightly rough vibe at night; nearby Oranienstraße, where bars and art galleries rub shoulders with lively eateries and music venues; and the gritty but much-loved Görlitzer Park, which has a slightly seedy atmosphere due to the open presence of drug dealers.
 Although incidents are relatively rare, they do happen so definitely exercise some caution if it’s your first time.

 By contrast, the western part of Kreuzberg is quieter and less gritty, epitomized by pleasant Bergmannstraße, which has its own food hall in the shape of the historic Marheineke Markthalle, and is lined with restored Altbaus and dreamy squares such as Chamissoplatz, and the genteel Viktoria Park, which offers not only a lovely green space but some great views over the city.

-All along the southern edge of the neighborhood is the Landwehr Canal, a lovely little stretch of water that’s lined by green spaces where people come to hang out, grab drinks, and just relax.
+Running east-to-west through the middle of the neighborhood is the Landwehr Canal, a lovely little stretch of water that’s lined by green spaces where people come to hang out, grab drinks, and just relax.
 It’s a lovely place to go for a stroll or sit around and people watch.

 As well as exploring the neighborhood, it’s worth making some time to visit some of the many excellent museums here.
 I would recommend the Jewish Museum Berlin, designed by architect Daniel Liebeskind; the Berlinische Galerie, which presents modern art, architecture, graphic design, and photography by Berliners from 1870 to the present day; and the Topography of Terror, which documents the atrocities committed during the Nazi regime.